 Touches of comedy are added by Martan [sic] Moreland, as a colored chauffeur, and Edwin Luke, as the detective’s son.

-PROBABLE LOCATION: New York City and a nearby rural location.
+PROBABLE LOCATION: New York City and a nearby rural location, possibly on Long Island.
 (Charlie Chan needs to be back in Washington D.C. “tomorrow.”)

 THE NAME OF CHARLIE CHAN’S HOTEL: Carlton Hotel

 CHARLIE CHAN’S HOTEL ROOM NUMBER: A 324